dictionaria/pydictionaria/docs/intro-commandline.md

     "C:\Users\Bob\Documents\My Projects\text file.txt"

+### Relative paths and the working directory

 The opposite of an absolute path is a *relative* path.
 A relative starts with the name of a file or folder, without the path separator in front of it.
-Relative paths are always interpreted relative to the current working directory a program is running in.
+Relative paths are always interpreted relative to the current *working directory*.

+When a program gets started, it gets assigned a working directory by whoever started it.
+In our case that's the shell:  Whenever you run a command from the command-line, the shell assigns 'the folder that you are currently in' as that command's working directory.

+Side note:  Windows actually assigns *multiple* working directories to a program – one for each drive letter.
+However, we're going to ignore this in this introduction.

 Example of a relative path on Windows: